-As shown in figure 9, we can compare the PDT evolution with the DT evolution
+As shown in figure 9 (on page 13), we can compare PDT evolution with the evolution of DT's:

-• at stage 2 we have a copy of certain characteristic of a specific person, such as the ones derived from the sequencing of the genome of a person -used as an example to define a drug protocol for breast cancer (the first stage would be one where we only have a generic model of some person's characteristics, like the ne used in Pharma for testing drugs on a chip);

-• at stage 3 the PDT may become a sort of prosthetic flanking the physical person and interacting with it;

-• at stage 4 the PDT can take over some aspect of the person augmenting the person (like a PDT that can harvest information on the web and make it available when needed);

-• at stage 5 the PDT can behave as an avatar of that person acting as a proxy in the cyberspace (and possibly interacting with the physical space on behalf of the person.
+- At stage 2, we have a copy of certain characteristics of a specific person, such as the ones derived from genome sequencing, for example, to define a drug protocol for breast cancer (the first stage would be one where we only have a generic model of some person's characteristics, like the one used in Pharma for testing drugs on a chip); - At stage 3, the PDT may become a sort of prosthetic flanking the physical person and interacting with it; - At stage 4, the PDT can take over some aspects of the person. augmenting the person (such as a PDT that harvests information from the web and makes it available when needed); - At stage 5, the PDT can behave as an avatar of that person, acting as a proxy in cyberspace (and possibly interacting with the physical space on behalf of the person).